ManikantaKSN/ManikantaKSN/README.md

-- 👋 Hi, I’m @ManikantaKSN
+- 👋 Hi, I’m KSN Manikanta
 - 👀 I’m interested in Software Development and Machine Learning
 - 🌱 I’m currently learning DSA, Full-Stack Development
 - 💞️ I’m looking to collaborate on any project on Full-stack web development or ML